-In An LA County On Or Off University Campus Sex Offense Case Does The Complaint Remain Confidential?
+In A On Or Off University Campus Sex Offense Case, Does The Complaint Remain Confidential?

 The alleged victim of an on-campus sex-related offense can request that their name remain confidential.
 That puts the school in a difficult position because the offender also has rights.
 How can the offender address the crime if the school refuses to give them the identity of the complaining witness?